 Estimated Schedule for After the Sale

-Delinquent real property is sold (once it meets certain criteria) by the Washington County Treasurer, through the Washington County Prosecutor’s Office, in accordance with applicable laws regarding tax foreclosures.
+Property which is delinquent on real estate taxes is sold (once it meets certain criteria) by the Washington County Treasurer, through the Washington County Prosecutor’s Office, in accordance with applicable laws regarding tax foreclosures.
 The Sheriff’s Office holds the auction.
 Simply put, an action is filed in Washington County Common Pleas Court to foreclose upon the subject parcel(s).
 A judgment decree in foreclosure is sought; once obtained, the property is advertised and sold at a tax foreclosure auction.

 • Terms of Sale – For tax foreclosures, a minimum bid will be set, which is the amount of the delinquent taxes, assessments and court costs.
 A down payment is also set, generally, the amount of the minimum bid.
 The minimum down payment must be paid the day of the sale by certified check or money order.
 The balance of the purchase price must be paid at confirmation of the sale by certified check or money order.